 With the amount of data machines collect, it’s simple to quickly utilise algorithms to perform the finest course of action among multiple options – something too inefficient with humans.
 However, today’s machines have proven that quality is not sacrificed for efficiency, as machines can more carefully identify and predict which aspects will impact assembly line quality or speed.

 Future robots aren’t expected to differ much from what we see in manufacturing today.
-However, what will change is the learning aspect from previous behaviour and pattern recognition for improving results.
+However, what will change is the learning aspect from previous behavior and pattern recognition for improving results.
 In addition, the number of connected devices, how they interact with each other, and the volume of data are all expected to increase.

 Robots will continue to innovate.
 With movement data being interconnected with IT systems and teams across longer distances and geographic locations, it is likely we will see this drive quicker and more effective business decisions.